unRob/milpa/.milpa/docs/milpa/command/spec.md

       # arguments can be validated to be part of a static set of values
       static: [micro, patch, minor, major]
       # when using script or milpa values, wait at most this
-      # amount of seconds before giving up
+      # amount of seconds before giving up during autocomplete or validation
       timeout: 10
       # only suggest these as autocompletions but don't validate them before running
       suggest-only: true
-    # and they may have defaults
-    default: semver
-    # or be required, but not have a default and be required at the same time.
-    required: true

   prefix: # becomes MILPA_OPT_PREFIX
     description: |
       An optional prefix to prepend to release identifiers.
 If `calver` is chosen as `scheme`, you may specify a combination of `YY`, `YYYY`, `MM`, and `DD` to be replaced with the corresponding values of the local date.
 The default in that case is `YY`.